cloudfoundry/bpm-release/docs/undefined.md

 * What happens if I `bpm start` a job which is already running?

 * What happens to a process if it reaches its memory limit?

+* The content, format, or location of log files apart from their inclusion inside `/var/vcap/sys/log/[JOB]`.